 When the notifier is also the manufacturer or importer, check the "Same as Notifier" box to copy the information from Section 3 into Section 4.

-Use the box "Contact type" to indicate if the contact is a distributor, importer, manufacturer or retailer.
+Use the box "Contact Type" to indicate if the contact is a distributor, importer or manufacturer.
 If the contact has multiple roles, for example is both the importer and a distributor, select the highest level of trade (in this case the importer).

-This section should be used to specify the ingredients and their concentrations in the product(s).
-The list of ingredients must be consistent with the ingredients listed on the product label.
+This section is used to specify the ingredients and their concentrations in the product(s).
+List all of the product ingredients separately, entering only one ingredient per line on the CNF.
+Use the "Add Ingredient" and "Remove Ingredient" buttons to add or remove ingredients.
+The list of ingredients on the CNF must be consistent with the ingredients listed on the product label.

-Submission of finished product test results (for example: Certificate of Analysis) is not an acceptable alternative to filling out this section.
+An attached list of ingredients (for example: in a Certificate of Analysis, material safety data sheet, etc.) is not an acceptable alternative to filling out this section of the CNF.

-Each ingredient must be listed separately, preferably using the INCI ( International Nomenclature for Cosmetic Ingredient) system.
+Each ingredient must be listed separately, preferably using the INCI system.

 If there is no INCI name for the ingredient, list the ingredient name, using one of the following commonly recognized naming systems below (listed in order of preference):

-After entering the ingredient name, press the "Search Ingredient" button.
-The possible results from the ingredient search are as follows:
+After entering the ingredient name, pressing the "Search Ingredient" button will validate the entry and show any important information related to the use of this ingredient in cosmetics in Canada.
+The results from the ingredient search will show in the "Ingredient Status" field and are as follows:

-Ingredient concentration may be indicated by exact concentration, by concentration range, or by lower limit (LL) and upper limit (UL).
-Range codes are specified in the Table as indicated in section 30 of the Cosmetic Regulations.
-A detailed explanation of how to calculate "concentration" can be found in Appendix I: List of common deficiencies.
+Ingredient concentration may be indicated by entering an exact concentration, selecting one of seven set concentration ranges/range codes, or by manually entering a lower and upper concentration.
+The Table in section 30 of the Cosmetic Regulations specifies the range codes to be used.
+A detailed explanation of how to calculate "concentration" can be found in Appendix I: Common deficiencies.

 A cosmetic product that contains certain ingredients that are set out on the Cosmetic Ingredient Hotlist may contravene the Food and Drugs Act and/or a provision of the Cosmetic Regulations.

-If a restricted ingredient is listed on the notification, it is recommended that the exact concentration of the ingredient be listed (as opposed to a concentration range), and all labelling materials be submitted with the notification (Section 6), to demonstrate that the product meets the requirements of the Food and Drugs Act and the Cosmetic Regulations.
-This will reduce delays in processing of the CNF.
+If a restricted ingredient is listed on the CNF, providing the exact concentration of the ingredient (as opposed to a concentration range), and submitting all labelling materials with the CNF (Section 6), will help expedite processing of the CNF.

-Exact concentration: When providing an exact concentration, the same value should be entered for LL and UL.
+Exact concentration: When providing an exact concentration, enter the same value for both lower and upper concentrations.

-Concentration range: When a range is selected from the "Range Code" drop-down list, the LL and UL are self-populated.
+Concentration range: When a range is selected from the "Range Code" drop-down list, the lower and upper concentrations are self-populated.

-Lower and upper limit: The lower and upper concentration limit of the ingredient may be entered manually.
+Lower and upper concentration: The lower and upper concentration of the ingredient may also be entered manually.

 "May contain" box